ashLuchowa/OdinRockPaperScissor2/README.md

 - getComputerChoice = computerSelection

 //playerSelection
-- input from pressing one of the buttons
+- input from pressing one of the 3 buttons
-- shoud be case-sensitive

 //playRound(playerSelection, computerSelection) {